 Montana has 50 adjustments to federal adjusted gross income that taxpayers are either allowed or required to make in calculating Montana adjusted gross income.
 Some of these Montana adjustments allocate income between spouses filing separate Montana returns when they file a joint federal return.
 Other state adjustments exist because federal law prohibits states from taxing certain types of income that the federal government taxes.
 A few exist because the state taxes some types of income that the federal government does not tax.
 Most exist because the legislature has chosen to partly or completely exempt certain types of income from taxation.

-Interest on Federal Government Bonds: Federal Provision and 15-30-2110(2)(a), MCA Legislation: NA
+ABLE Accounts: 15-30-2110(12), MCA Legislation: SB 399, 2015 Session